US carriers join forces to deliver RCS messaging in 2020 - 9to5Google

 So far, only select devices on select carriers have been granted access to RCS messaging, but that’s changing next year.
 Verizon, AT&T, Sprint, and T-Mobile have announced the “Cross-Carrier Messaging Initiative” (CCMI), which will be a joint venture to bring RCS to Android smartphones in 2020.

 This new service will use the “GSMA’s Rich Communications Service (RCS) industry standard” to create “a single seamless, interoperable RCS experience across carriers, both in the US and globally.”
 Right now it’s unclear if this will be using the groundwork that Google has laid out for RCS, or if it might require a different app.
-We’ve reached out to Google to see if they’re involved.
 Notably, there’s no mention of Google in any of the carrier’s press releases.

+The Verge was able to get more details on the situation from CCMI directly.
+The service will be its own Android app – meaning it won’t use Google Messages.
+Apparently, this new standard will be compatible with the Universal Profile, but it won’t directly follow it either.
+CCMI also says it is working with companies such as Google and Samsung to make sure their clients are compatible as well.

+It also seems like business messaging is the primary point of interest for CCMI as a manager for the initiative, Doug Garland, was quick to highlight this feature as a reason for CCMI existing in the first place.

 In a press release, Verizon explains that CCMI will enable the same RCS features that the upcoming standard has people excited for.
 This includes high-quality pictures and videos, better group chats, and also some business-oriented features, too.
 Apparently, more details will be announced at a “later date.”

-Note: [Update: Google responds] Verizon, AT&T, Sprint, and T-Mobile join forces to bring RCS to Android in 2020